english1234/vstcm/README.md

 ## Programme code

 Currently, the board can work in either of two ways:
-- on its own, running a 6502 emulator, and with the original game ROM files stored on the SD card of the Teensy.
-So far, Battlezone and Asteroids work with this, but it shouldn't be too much trouble to get others working.
-The code is a rough port of vecsim (https://github.com/morbos/bzone), and currently does not handle sound on the Teensy (please feel free to contribute the necessary mods to the code...).
-See instructions below for how to get this to work.
 - connected to a Raspberry Pi running MAME.
 The programme code for this option is a development of that which was provided with the original version of the v.st, with modifications made by "Swapfile" (Github user) to interface with AdvanceMAME, and then further modifications made by myself in order to add the new functionality specific to the vstcm, followed by extensive optimisation by fcawth (cf his fork of this project).
 There is scope for further improvement (see the wiki for this project in the link above), and it is hoped that the publication on github will encourage contributions to develop this as a relatively cheap and easy solution for the vector arcade / vector graphics community.
+- on its own, running a 6502, Z80 or 6809 emulator, and with the original game ROM files stored on the SD card of the Teensy.
+So far, Battlezone, Asteroids and Donkey Kong work with this, but it shouldn't be too much trouble to get others working.
+Sound and external controls have not been properly implemented as yet (please feel free to contribute the necessary mods to the code...).
+See instructions below for how to get this to work.

 ## History of development